elukuro/elukuro/README.md

 ### Hi I'm Heru👋

-Frontend developer, occasionaly write article in [dev.to](https://dev.to/elukuro)
+Frontend developer based in Jakarta, occasionaly write article in [dev.to](https://dev.to/elukuro)

-🌱 What I want to learn in (2023)
+🌱 What Interest me in (2024)
+- Typescript
 - Flutter
-- Vue 3.0
-- Typescript
+- Japanese Language (Duolingo)

 📫 You can reach my twitter [goheru_](https://twitter.com/goheru_)